webplatform/docs/apis/webaudio/DelayNode/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|A delay-line is a fundamental building block in audio applications.
-This interface is an AudioNode with a single input and single output, which delays the incoming audio signal by a certain amount.
+This interface is an [[apis/webaudio/AudioNode|'''AudioNode''']] with a single input and single output, which delays the incoming audio signal by a certain amount.
 The default amount is 0 seconds (no delay).}}
 {{API_Object}}
 {{Examples_Section
 |Not_required=Yes